bschmalhofer/otobo-ideas/README.md

 ## Ideas

-### Tighten the requirements
+### Open Ideas

-* Define the supported Linux and FreeBSD distributions
+* Define, document and check the minimal supported  Linux and FreeBSD distributions
-* Find the minimal MySQL version
+* Define, document and check the minimal supported  MySQL version
-* Find the minimal Postgres version
+* Define, document and check the minimal supported  PostgreSQL version
-* Document the found versions
-* Check the requirements

-### Other Ideas

 * Perl::Critic
 * Perl::Tidy
 * add SQLite backend, might be useful for devel and testing
-* add a Selection for MariaDB in installation process, otherwise same as MySQL
+* use DBD::MariaDB instead of DBD::mysql
 * use `XML::Compile::WSDL`for SOAP
-* `Seraeal`insted of `Storable`
+* use `Sereal`insted of `Storable`

-## Discarded Ideas
+### Discarded Ideas

 * Check the adaptions done in OFORK

 Don't do this as the code for OFORK is note easily available.

-## Implemented Ideas
+### Implemented Ideas

 * Use Github Issues for bugtracking